networkservicemesh/networkservicemesh/docs/CentOS.md

 EOF
 ```

-Then install only the `kubectl` pakcage:
+Then install only the `kubectl` package:

 ```bash
 sudo yum install -y kubectl